L&D Travel Nurse Jobs in Michigan

 Licensing and Credentialing for Michigan L&D Contracts

 Here’s the one thing to plan around early: Michigan is not part of the Nurse Licensure Compact.
 Your compact license from another state won’t cover you here, so if your home state isn’t Michigan, you’ll need to apply for a Michigan RN license by endorsement before you can start.
-It’s a straightforward process, but it takes time — so start the application as soon as you know Michigan is on your list, not after you’ve accepted a contract.
+It’s a straightforward process, but it takes time.
+Start the application as soon as you know Michigan is on your list, not after you’ve accepted a contract.
 Our compact nursing license guide explains how compact privileges work and why a state like Michigan sits outside them.
 L&D contracts are also credential-specific.
-Here’s what Michigan facilities generally expect:
+Michigan facilities generally expect the following:

 • Active Michigan RN license by endorsement (Michigan is not a compact state, so plan the timeline early), current before your start date

-• ACLS: Expected on most L&D units and current before you start
+• ACLS: Most L&D units expect it, current before day one

-• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard — facilities want travelers who can interpret strips independently from day one
+• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard, since facilities want travelers who can interpret strips independently from day one

-• 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone isn’t a substitute — units want nurses who’ve managed active labor and deliveries
+• 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone won’t cover it; units want nurses who’ve managed active labor and deliveries

 • RNC-OB a plus, and C-section circulating or scrub experience helps a lot at units where L&D covers cesareans; some programs also like to see STABLE

-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips — including helping you stay on top of the Michigan license timeline.
+Junxion’s US-based credentialing team reviews every requirement before you accept a contract, handles the paperwork, and helps you stay on top of the Michigan license timeline so nothing slips.
 Questions about credentialing for a specific Michigan program or your licensing window?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Michigan Compares for L&D Travelers

-Michigan checks a lot of boxes for L&D travelers, with one honest caveat: it’s not a compact state, so you’ll need a Michigan license — a step to plan around, not a dealbreaker.
-Past that, the case is strong.
-Birth volume runs steady across the major metros, so you’re rarely scrambling for your next contract — you can pick between large academic women’s programs in Ann Arbor and Detroit, busy regional birth centers in Grand Rapids, and steadier community units around Lansing depending on the acuity and call structure you want.
+Michigan makes a strong case for L&D travelers, with one honest caveat: it’s not a compact state, so you’ll need a Michigan license.
+That’s a step to plan around, not a dealbreaker.
+Past that, there’s plenty to like.
+Birth volume runs steady across the major metros, so you’re rarely scrambling for your next contract.
+You can pick between large academic women’s programs in Ann Arbor and Detroit, busy regional birth centers in Grand Rapids, and steadier community units around Lansing depending on the acuity and call structure you want.
 Cost of living also works in your favor in much of the state; a stipend that feels tight in a coastal city feels roomier in a Michigan metro, which is real money over a 13-week assignment.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an L&D contract — call tolerance, location, pay targets, whether you want high-acuity high-risk OB or a steadier community birth unit — and they start matching you with open assignments.
-You get one recruiter who stays with you the whole contract, so you’re not re-explaining your situation to a new voice every call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech and saw the corners other agencies cut, so he built Junxion to not pull that stuff.
+Junxion keeps the travel process simple.
+You connect with a recruiter, tell them what you’re after in an L&D contract (call tolerance, location, pay targets, whether you want high-acuity high-risk OB or a steadier community birth unit), and they start matching you with open assignments.
+One recruiter stays with you the whole contract, so you’re not re-explaining your situation to a new voice every call.
+That’s what happens when the founder used to be a traveler: the guy who started this agency spent years on assignment as a surgical tech, saw the corners other agencies cut, and built Junxion to not pull that stuff.

-You also get full pay transparency.
-Every package comes with a complete breakdown — base rate, each stipend, and exactly how the call pay works — so there are no guessing games and no bait-and-switch.
+Pay transparency comes standard, too.
+Every package arrives with a complete breakdown of the base rate, each stipend, and exactly how the call pay works, so there are no guessing games and no bait-and-switch.
 Credentialing is handled by a US-based team that stays on top of deadlines, including your Michigan license, so you can focus on the work.
 When you’re ready to look at live L&D contracts in Michigan, talk to a Junxion recruiter and let’s match your labor and delivery background with the right program.

 What to Know Before You Go

-Every L&D unit runs its own EFM system, charting, induction and magnesium protocols, and emergency workflow for a crash cesarean or hemorrhage, so plan on a first week full of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can hold your own through a busy delivery shift.
+Every L&D unit runs its own EFM system, charting, induction and magnesium protocols, and emergency workflow for a crash cesarean or hemorrhage, so expect a first week full of questions.
+Even seasoned travelers have them, and the team warms up fast once they see you can hold your own through a busy delivery shift.
 Get your Michigan RN license, NRP, ACLS, EFM documentation, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-And ask about the call schedule and response time upfront — a contract with call usually comes with a window you need to make, so it shapes where you live.
+And ask about the call schedule and response time upfront.
+A contract with call usually comes with a window you need to make, so it shapes where you live.

 Michigan is bigger than people expect and winter weather is real, so factor in driving distances and snow if you’re road-tripping to the assignment, and research neighborhoods near your facility, since housing costs, commute times, and your call response radius all vary a lot by area.
-Lean on your recruiter for trusted short-term and extended-stay housing resources in the market you’re headed to, and your first week goes a whole lot easier.
+Lean on your recruiter for trusted short-term and extended-stay housing resources in the market you’re headed to, and your first week will go a whole lot smoother.

 FAQs: Labor and Delivery Travel Nurse Jobs in Michigan